 In 1934 Congress passed a federal credit union act, which permitted credit unions to be organized anywhere in the United States.
 In 1935, when credit unions were helping Americans through the Great Depression, the treasurer of a Midwestern credit union said that credit unions were “not for profit, not for charity, but for service,” and that philosophy holds true today.

-You can learn more about Credit Unions in North Dakota at the Credit Union Association of the Dakotas.
+You can learn more about Credit Unions at https://mycreditunion.gov/about-credit-unions.

 Frequently Asked Questions

 When are you open?

 Kulm, Hazelton, and Medina offices are open from 8:00 AM to 5:00 PM Monday thru Friday.